 Practical tip: speak to your dietitian and doctor before attempting a very low carbohydrate diet to see if this is right for you!

 Need help managing PCOS through good nutrition principles that you can easily maintain without the stress?
-Get in touch with me today to book your virtual or face-to-face dietitian consultation with me to work on a specific plan that works for you!
+Take control of your PCOS rather than letting it take control of you!